Network Configuration Backups in rConfig V8 Core

 Test before production:

-- Create a test task with 5-10 devices
+- Create a test task with 5 to 10 devices

 - Verify all devices back up successfully